-"I'd rather be swimming but somebody thinks it's too hot to ride up there," she shot Jay a disparaging look but he deflected it, turning his back to fish two bottles of coca-cola from the cooler.
+"I'd rather be swimming but somebody thinks it's too hot to ride up to the reservoir," she shot Jay a disparaging look from behind her over-sized wire framed glasses but he deflected it, turning his back to fish two bottles of Coca-Cola out of the cooler.

 "Somebody's right," he responded smoothly, handing one to her and setting his drink down on the counter.

 "Somebody's lazy, you mean."

 "I almost forgot," Jay picked up a Hershey bar from the box under the counter, "for my Mom…" Hershey bars were never a good sign in the Jones' household, they were to Mrs. Jones what liquor was to other people, a way to drown her sorrows.